Fusil Gras mle 1874: Development

 The Gras was manufactured in response to the development of the Boxer cartridge in 1866, and the British 1870 Martini–Henry rifle which used it.
 Those were soon emulated by the Germans with the 1871 Mauser.
-The French Army set up a study group in September 1872 that chose the metallic over the paper cartridge.
+The French Army set up a study group in September 1871 that chose the metallic over the paper cartridge.
 A second study group in 1873 looked at various metallic cartridge adaptations.
 Colonel Gras proposed a modification of the Chassepot to accept metal cartridges and on 7 July 1874, the French Army chose his design over the M1871 Beaumont rifle.

 History

 The Hellenic Army adopted the Gras in 1877, and it was used in all conflicts until the Second World War.
 It became the favourite weapon of Greek guerrilla fighters, from the various revolts against the Ottoman Empire to the resistance against the Axis, acquiring legendary status.
 The name entered the Greek language, and grades (γκράδες) was a term colloquially applied to all rifles during the first half of the 20th century.
 It was manufactured by Manufacture d'armes de Saint-Étienne, one of several government-owned arms factories in France.
 However most of the Gras rifles (60,000) used by the Hellenic military were manufactured under licence by Steyr in Austria.

-The Gras rifle was partly the inspiration for the development of the Japanese Murata rifle, Japan's first locally-made service rifle.
+The Gras rifle was partly the inspiration for the development of the Japanese Murata rifle, Japan's first locally made service rifle.
+It was also among the rifles copied in the arms industry of the Wassoulou Empire in the 1880s and 90s.

-According to the Vietnamese historian Phạm Văn Sơn, a Vietnamese general in the Cần Vương movement, Cao Văn Thắng, managed to copy the design of "an 1874 type fast-firing rifle of French".
-However, the Vietnamese version did not have a rifled barrel, and the range was limited.
+According to Vietnamese historian Phạm Văn Sơn, Cao Thắng, a leader of the Cần Vương movement, managed to copy the design of a "French 1874-type rapid-firing rifle", yet this variation has a limited range and the absence of a rifled barrel.

 In 1915, 450,000 Gras rifles were sent to the Russian Empire.

 After 1918, Mle 1874 rifles were exported to Yugoslavia, Poland and Greece.

 Modifications during World War I

 Modified rifle

 In 1914, the French Army modified 146,000 rifles to fire 8 mm Lebel by using the barrel of a Lebel or Berthier rifle.
 They were used by second-line troops.
-In 1940, after the French defeat, most of these rifles were destroyed by the German occupiers.
+In 1940, after the French defeat, although receiving the designation Gewehr 361(f), most of these rifles were destroyed by the German occupiers.

-Grenade Launcher
+Grenade launcher

 Gras rifles and the 11x59mmR cartridges were also widely used by front line troops as converted grenade launchers, known as Bombardes DR (grenade throwers) these conversions had cut down barrels and butts of varying workmanship and fired blank cartridges to propel the grenade, and were used as a crude form of trench mortar.

+Greek modified bayonets

+The period 1932-1939 Greece manufactured the M1939 bayonet, it was a modification of the Gras Model 1874 bayonet and was used by Greek soldiers in World War II.